stellarwp/stellar-changelog-embed/README.md

 To avoid GitHub API rate limits or to access private repositories:

-1. Go to Settings > Stellar Changelog Embed
+1. Go to Settings > StellarWP Changelog Embed
 2. Enter your GitHub Personal Access Token
 3. Save Changes